Breathe Your Way To Deep Sleep Tonight (+ A Guided Meditation)

 And this costs us heavily in the long run.

-Chronic sleep deficits and poor sleep hygiene have been linked to the start and progression of a wide range of disease and conditions such as heart disease, depression, anxiety, obesity, and diabetes.
+Chronic sleep deficits and poor sleep hygiene have been linked to the start and progression of a wide range of diseases and conditions such as heart disease, depression, anxiety, obesity, and diabetes.
 (3)

 Not sleeping wrecks your brain’s ability to “cleanse” itself at night, which impacts performance and impairs your ability to think clearly and sharply, react accordingly, and form new memories.